pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 XPLMWindowID
 ************

-WindowID is an opaque indentifier for a window.
+WindowID is an opaque identifier for a window.
 You use it to control your window.
 When you create a window (:func:`XPLMCreateWindowEx`) you will specify callbacks to handle drawing, mouse interaction, etc. XPLMCreateWindowEx requires you to provide five callback, with an optional sixth callback: